How to Live-Stream into Unreal Engine using Spout

 Use the OWL Spout Receiver Manager to receive Spout to a Render Target

-3. In World Outliner select OWLSpoutReceiverManager so it opens in your Details panel and add a Spout Receiver Array Element and click the arrow in the right hand corner to open the Array Element showing its Members: Spout Receiver Details Panel
+2. Add a Spout Receiver Array Element and click the arrow in the right hand corner to open the Array Element showing its Members:

-6. If you want to apply your Render Target to your scene, then right click on it to create a Material which you can drag-and-drop onto any Unreal Actor.
+4. If you want to apply your Render Target to your scene, then right click on it to create a Material which you can drag-and-drop onto any Unreal Actor (or just generate this automatically using the Wizard as described above).

 Additional Features